Harold-Street-Pedal-Company/HSP_ProtoFlash/README.md

 # HSP ProtoFlash

-HSP ProtoFlash is a cross-platform GUI application for rapid prototyping of audio tools and plugins, built with C++ and the JUCE framework.
+HSP ProtoFlash is a Windows 10/11 GUI application for rapid Flashing of Binaries to Daisy Seed (or theoretically any DFU bnased) devices, built with C++ and the JUCE framework.

 ## Features